UPDATE: Read the latest update regarding our response to the novel coronavirus (COVID-19) situation. Read more.

 The construction works involve replacing the paving right up to the “shop fronts”.
 As such each business facing Moonta Street will need a work zone in front of it at some time.
 When this happens:

-> Pedestrian access will be maintained into the shop or business via a wooden walkway during the following hours: Monday to Friday 7am-7pm, Saturday 7am-5.30pm.
-Sunday 10am-5.30pm.
-After hours this will be removed to allow work on the paving underneath.
+> Pedestrian access will be maintained into the shop or business via a wooden walkway during business hours.
+After hours this will be removed to allow work on the paving underneath

 > work zone fences will be predominantly 1m high to enable people to still see shop fronts

 > business name signage will be placed on work zone fencing when needed